Skip to content

 Hair rings transform the dragon tail from a braided style into a piece of wearable art.
 The dragon tail's segmented structure is the ideal canvas for accessories because each segment provides a natural mounting point.
 This decorated version is one of the most popular holiday and party styles and a cosplay and fantasy-event staple.

-5. The Low Dragon Tail
+5. The Softened High-Crown Dragon Tail

 6. The Dragon Tail Updo